 - 1. Review the Student Teaching/Graduate Internship Handbook - 2.
-Self enroll and complete all modules on the YLI/ST Canvas page. - 3.
+Self enroll and complete all modules on the Internship Semester Canvas page. - 3.
 Exchange contact information with the Clinical Educator and the school secretary. - 4.
 Communicate with university professors about coursework clinical requirements. - 5.
 Communicate with the Clinical Educator about requirements and expectations. - 6.
 Spend the equivalent of one day per week in the classroom. - 7.
 Notify the Clinical Educator immediately concerning absences or late arrivals. - 8.
 Secure approval from the Clinical Educator before completing any instructional activities. - 9.
 Complete the appropriate Field Experience Checklist and secure signatures from the Clinical Educator. - 10.
 Complete the Attendance Log on each visit and secure signatures from the clinical Educator. - 11.
 Submit the completed Field Experiences Checklist and the Attendance Log to the Field Experiences Portfolio in TaskStream at the end of the semester. - 12.
 Conform to all school rules and policies. - 13.
 Exhibit professional behavior in interactions with staff, students, and community members. - 14.
 Maintain confidentiality regarding students and school issues. - 15.
-Dress appropriately according to the UNC Charlotte dress code which can be found at https://ofe.uncc.edu/sites/ofe.uncc.edu/files/media/files/COED Dress Code 2017 final.pdf. - 16.
+Dress appropriately according to the UNC Charlotte Professional dress code. - 16.
 Seek to grow personally and professionally.